KankakeeCommunityCollege/recover-newsroom/_drafts/fall-2020-funds-for-students.md

 **WIOA funding**

 Through the the Workforce Innovation & Opportunity Act, there is funding available for career training in specific degree and training programs.
 Support includes books, supplies and transportation.
-This assistance is available to people who lost their jobs through plant closings or layoffs; low-income individuals, working or not; and eligible youth ages 16-24.&nbsp;
+If you are eligible, an appointment will be set up with a career counselor to determine your scholarship funding.

 ![](/uploads/kankakee-workforce-services-for-web.jpg){: .float-image-right width="250" height="106"}For more information and to apply, visit [wioa.kcc.edu](http://wioa.kcc.edu).&nbsp;